LxiStandard/LxiStandard.github.io/README.md

 the Python scripts that consume the files in that repository are in this repository, the documentation is here.

-The README documetation in the lxi-api repository has detailed documentation regarding the use of the Python scripts that generate the documentation from the
+The README documentation in the lxi-api repository has detailed documentation regarding the use of the Python scripts that generate the documentation from the
 XSD files.
-None of the information is repeated here, although the output of that generation step is included with the XSD files.
+None of that information is repeated here, although the output of that generation step is included with the XSD files.

-## Organization of the lxi-api repository
+## Organization of the *LxiStandard/lxi-api* Repository

 The lxi-api repository loosely follows the organization that is exposed to customers on the website as illustrated here: